Art Therapy

 The key aspect of Art Therapy is that the artmaking explores some part of who you are or what you experience - the materials you use to do that are just a tool!
 The art therapist will be able to guide you to use materials that best suit your needs if you don’t know what to do, as different materials are helpful to express different things for different people.

-It might start with a check in with the art therapist.
-You may want to share something that you have experienced or felt since the last time you came to therapy, or the art therapist may use a quick check in tool to gauge how you are going.
+A session will start with a check in with the art therapist, you may want to share something that you have experienced or felt since the last time you came to therapy, or the art therapist may use a quick check in tool to gauge how you are going.

 Then you may spend a large part of the session creating an artwork or a series of artworks, or maybe just experimenting with art materials in a new way.
 The art therapist may provide you with a prompt for your artmaking that has to do with any goals you are working towards, or maybe you have something in mind that you want to explore.